smwanghhh/MMCL/readme.md

-This is the code for Multi-Modality Collaborative Learning with Feature Decoupling for Sentiment Analysis
+This is the code for Multi-Modality Collaborative Learning for Sentiment Analysis

 Environment